MakeSchool-Tutorials/Makestagram-Swift-V3/P09-Refactoring-Stringly-Typed-Code/content.md

 }
 ```
 >
-Now we can reduce our original code from:
+Now we can reduce our original code (in `LoginViewController` and `CreateUsernameViewController`) from:
 >
 ```
 let storyboard = UIStoryboard(type: .main)